twl8n/esp32-streaming-cam-ota/README.md

 ### Command line OTA (over the air) wifi update

+ESP8266 code defaults to port 8266 for the ota update.
+ESP32 code defaults to port 3232.
+Don't change the default ports.
+The arduino-cli doesn't support alternate ports, even though espota and esptools support alternate ports.

+Inside the sketch directories there are shell scripts for the compile, upload, ota upload, and monitor commands via arduino-cli.

 Note that I'm using the arduino-cli.
 Text is more obvious, easier to document (I think), and easier to automate.
 All the arduino-cli commands have some equivalent in the Arduino IDE.
 My suggestion: learn to use Emacs, learn to use the command line, learn/use a good Linux/unix/BSD shell like zsh or bash.
 These examples are from a Mac, running zsh, but bash is close enough.

 ### The OTA crash and solution